-Hello and welcome to a late but actually craft oriented edition of Just Another Struggling Writer.
+Hello friends and welcome to another self-reflective and, may I say, stylish edition of Just Another Struggling Writer.
 I’m just another struggling writer.